MadPatrick/HP_ilo/README.md

 | 13 | `Thermal Configuration` | Selector menu | Sets the HPE `Oem/Hpe/ThermalConfiguration` value |
 | 14 | `Power Regulator` | Selector menu | Sets the BIOS `PowerRegulator` attribute |

-Unit `4` was previously used for fan RPM and is now removed automatically on plugin start.
+Unit `4` was previously used for fan RPM and is now reused as `SSD Lifetime`.
 Fan control is handled through unit `12` (`Minimum Fan Speed`), which writes the supported HPE `FanPercentMinimum` setting.

 ---